Teddyzander/PBC/README.md

 Upon running
 ```
-./build/bin/vectorized_batch_pir server 3 2 100
+./build/bin/vectorized_batch_pir server 3 2 10
 ```
-we should expect to see the following to be printed to the terminal:
+we should expect to see the following to be printed to be saved to a text file in /server_console:

 ![image](https://github.com/Teddyzander/PBC/assets/49641102/6493f029-ded2-4988-8cc8-6382495a48de)

 Upon running
 ```
-./build/bin/vectorized_batch_pir client 3 2 100 True
+./build/bin/vectorized_batch_pir client 3 2 10 True
 ```
-we should expect to see the following saved to a text file in the client_console/ folder (which can be read using the ```cat``` command):
+we should expect to see the following printed to the console:

 ![image](https://github.com/Teddyzander/PBC/assets/49641102/db020f5f-10a4-405c-8d86-9235508c1834)